ssbse17/ssbse17.github.io/submit/index.md

 **Special Section in IST for Best Papers**

 Following from the conference, a selection of best papers will be invited to submit extended versions for tentative publication in a Special Section of the journal of Information and Software Technology published by Elsevier http://www.elsevier.com/locate/infsof.

-**Tutorials**

-2 page proposals for 1 hour tutorials covering state-of-the-art SBSE methods.
-Proposals must describe what will be presented and why this might be of interest to this community.
-Proposals will be selected on their novelty, technical content, track record of the presenter and, ideally, degree of interactivity with the audience.

-**Transfer talks**

-Invited talks from authors publishing innovative work relevant to SBSE, originally presented at other forums.
-To nominate speakers for such talks, please email ssbse2017@easychair.org.

 **Key Dates**